2025 MIT STAMP Workshop

 SHARED SHUTTLE VANS – There are various shared shuttle vans from Logan Airport to and from hotels in Boston and Cambridge

 PUBLIC TRANSPORT - From any terminal at Logan Airport follow “Silver Line T” signs, and take the Silver Line bus to South Station (end of the line).
 At South Station, change to the Red Line inbound toward Alewife.
-Exit at Kendall/MIT for the campus buildings or the Marriott or Kendall hotel.
+Exit at Kendall/MIT for the campus buildings, the Marriott, and Kendall hotel.
 Under normal conditions the ride will take about 45 minutes.
 The ride from Logan to South Station is free.
-To ride the T anywhere else, the fare is $2.00 (if you have a plastic Charlie Card already) or $2.50 (cash).
-You can also purchase multiple-day passes if you anticipate using the T frequently (if you are staying in Kendall or Central Square areas, you likely will not need the T).
+To ride the T anywhere else, there is a small fee and you can pay with contactless credit card or a digital wallet.
+You can also get a CharlieCard (a reloadable contactless smart card) at certain stations or a CharlieTicket (a paper ticket) at vending machines in every station.
+You can purchase multiple-day passes if you anticipate using the T frequently (if you are staying in Kendall or Central Square areas, you likely will not need the T).
 More information is available at http://www.mbta.com.

 Parking Information